 The method I’ll describe uses the following methodology:

 - Set up a Boolean control variable defining whether default values should be used

 - Set up default values for each parameter, and make the use of those values dependent on the control variable

 The control variable essentially gives permission to each of the rest of the parameters to use the specified default values.
 If the control variable is not set to True, then no defaults will be used.

-To illustrate this method, I’m going to create a report using a modified version of the AdventureWorks database.
+To illustrate this method of using conditional default values in SSRS, I’m going to create a report using a modified version of the AdventureWorks database.
 My test report is configured with 7 different parameters, all but one of which is required to have a value selected:

 If I click really quickly (and the server is responsive), I can set all of the parameters to the values I want to use for testing in about 25 seconds.
 It doesn’t sound like much until you consider that, if the report logic or layout is complex, I might test the report in the SSRS preview window 50 times or more in a day as I make incremental changes.
 That’s about 20 minutes worth of clicking in a single day.
 Personally, I’d rather use that 20 minutes for something more productive!

 To save time (and potentially a carpal tunnel procedure), we’re going to add an additional parameter to the report.
 I’m going to call this parameter pUseDefaultValues, and configure it as a Boolean value:

 You’ll notice that I’ve set the visibility to Internal, meaning that this new variable cannot be set externally.
 You might also consider setting this to Hidden if you choose to pass the value of the control parameter to the report (such as through a URL parameter), but for demonstration purposes we’re going to leave it as Internal and configure the logic to set the value at runtime.